Code-Institute-Submissions/dkeddie-MS2/README.md

 ---------|----------------
 **4** | **As a user, I want to be able to determine the best months to visit the destination** (a) | Once the destination is loaded, the panel displays two past trends of weather for that place, the average temperature and rainfall for each month in the form of a Line Chart.
-(b) | The Chart will show the warmest and dryest months to visit a destination, two factors which help to determine the best months to visit a destination.
+(b) | The Chart will show the warmest and driest months to visit a destination, two factors which help to determine the best months to visit a destination.
-(c) | To see the average temperature of each month, scroll through the months to read the temperature in degrees celsius.
+(c) | To see the average temperature of each month, scroll through the months to read the temperature in degrees Celsius.
 (d) |![Typical Weather](/README-attachments/TypicalWeather.gif "Typical Weather")
 _____________